maklaut007/Tic-Tac-Toe/README.md

 To do:

+Fields onClick image
+Win conditions (check if completed)

+Completed:
+Switch players
+HTML + CSS for playground
 Class of field
 Class of field

-Switch players
-Fields onClick paint

-Win conditions

-Completed:
-HTML + CSS for playground

 # Extra

+Animations for images
+Animations arroud
+Mobile styling
-1. Sound Effects
+Sound Effects
-2. Animations on click